graylt/graylt.github.io/README.md

 ##### 🫶 **2020-2021:**
 ##### Inspired by [Invisible Women](https://bookshop.org/p/books/invisible-women-data-bias-in-a-world-designed-for-men-caroline-criado-perez/15136602?ean=9781419735219) and a need for a career change, I went back to school to earn a Master's in User Experience Design from MICA in 2021.
 During the program, I developed a passion towards building considered human connections through visual experiences.
 Some skills learned include:

-<sub>☛ Creative: UX/UI, User Research, Design Strategy, Usability Testing, Prototyping, Interaction Design, Rapid Ideation, Information Architecture, Competitive Analysis, Agile Methodology, Web Accessibility, Product Management, Adobe Creative Cloud, Figma, Sketch, InVision, Miro</sub>
+<sub>☛ **Creative:** UX/UI, User Research, Design Strategy, Usability Testing, Prototyping, Interaction Design, Rapid Ideation, Information Architecture, Competitive Analysis, Agile Methodology, Web Accessibility, Product Management, Adobe Creative Cloud, Figma, Sketch, InVision, Miro</sub>

-<sub>☛ *Specialties:* Design: User Experience, Interaction Design, Information Design, Visual Design, Product Design</sub>
+<sub>☛ ***Specialties:*** Design: User Experience, Interaction Design, Information Design, Visual Design, Product Design</sub>

 ###### *
 ###### *
 ###### *
 ##### **2019-🥚:**
-##### Born and raised in the Pacific Northwest, where I trained as an artist receiving a BFA and continued my studies in the arts in Boston before settling in NYC.
+##### Born and raised in the Pacific Northwest where I trained as an artist receiving a BFA and continued my studies in the arts in Boston before settling in NYC.

 ##### Besides that I like to 🏃🏻‍♀️ and watch 🎥.